 *83% of these said this was a main source of recommendations

-Obviously this is a small sample but these are some extreme percentages, so they can't all be outliers.
+Obviously this is a small sample but these are some extreme percentages, so they're probably not all outliers.

 Here are the other main findings...

-try to watch movies at the same pace as friends
+Try to watch shows at the same pace as friends

 I also explored a couple of more specific questions related to the competitors...